 Join us for lectures, workshops, conferences, and more.

-Fri, Feb 21, 2025 | 12 - 1pm | Zoom
+Fri, Nov 14, 2025 | 12 - 1pm | Zoom

-TMC Virtual Seminar Series Spring 2025
+TMC Virtual Seminar Series Fall 2025

 The Theology, Medicine, and Culture Initiative's semi-monthly seminars are a regular gathering of faculty, students, clinicians, and others interested in the intersections of theology, medicine, and culture.
+Seminars are free, offered virtually in the fall and spring semesters, and provide opportunities for continuing education for attendees.

 News & Features